Gernott/mask/Documentation/Installation/Index.rst

 =====================

 Download Mask with composer by running the command `composer require mask/mask` or install via extension manager.
-The first thing you should do is to define the paths to your template directories.
-If you don't do this, Mask falls back to a dummy extension called `mask_project`.
-The easiest way to change the paths is to add the snippet below to your `AdditionalConfiguration.php`:
+The first thing you have to do is to define the paths to various template directories.
+The easiest way to change the paths is to add the snippet below to your `LocalConfiguration.php` in the :php:`EXTENSIONS` section:

 ::

+   ...
-   $GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['mask'] = [
+   'mask' = [
        'loader_identifier' => 'json',
        'backend' => 'EXT:sitepackage/Resources/Private/Mask/Backend/Templates/',
        'backendlayout_pids' => '0,1',